org-id/handbook/docs/contribute.md

 Contributing
 ============

-The org-id.guide list is maintained by a [coalition of open data standards](members.md): and is open to contributions and requests from users of any of those standards.
+The org-id.guide register is maintained by a [coalition of open data standards](members.md): and is open to contributions and requests from users of any of those standards.

 ```eval_rst